HocerChicken/HocerChicken/README.md

 - 👋 Hi, I’m @HocerChicken
-- 👀 I’m interested in web development and animee :))
+- 👀 I’m interested in web development

 - 🌱 I’m currently learning software engineering at Ton Duc Thang University
 - 💞️ I’m looking to collaborate on a software company
 - 📫 How to reach me: